RCode-Blue/messageWerks-back/README.md

 ## Desription

 messageWerks - backend is the backend of a 2-part application suite.
-This is the backend that:
+This backend:
 - Serves API endpoints that provide access to the frontend
 - Interfaces with the backend databases
 - Handles authentication for authorised users